WilliamLi0623/cs246e-notes/Notes/object_oriented_design.md

         ```
       - Private inheritance is when the parent-child relationship between the two classes is only known in the child class, not known to outsiders.
-    - _Detour:_ Issues with multiple inheritance
+    - _Detour:_ Issues with multiple inheritance.

         ```
         +------+        +------+